Contact Us for a Free Consultation (213) 542-0979

 Can You Negotiate for a Lesser Crime?

 Yes.
 Now, if you've got a situation where you may be guilty of something, prosecutors can prove it, and you're being charged with attempted murder.
-You don't want the attempted murder charge because maybe it's an attempt premeditated murder that comes with a 15 to a life sentence or more, so you need a different charge.
+You don't want the attempted murder charge because maybe it's an attempted premeditated murder that comes with a 15 to a life sentence or more, so you need a different charge.

 That's another angle – try to convince the prosecutors to change the charge.
 For example, an attempted murder charge can often be changed to an assault with a deadly weapon charge.